 Washington State Wire is an independent nonpartisan news gathering organization focusing on Washington state government and the policies that affect Washington residents’ daily lives.
-We’re a hybrid of original content and news links aggregated from other sources — sort of a sifting of the most important stories we see here in the state’s capital city.
-We’re not just a blog — we like to think of ourselves as part of the next wave of journalism, sort of an evolutionary step in the news business.
-We invite you to read what you see on our “front page,” and follow some of the links we’ve posted — and judge for yourself.
+Based in Olympia, we’re a hybrid of original content and news links aggregated from other sources — sort of a sifting of the most important stories we see here in the state’s capital city.
+Since 2009 we’ve been covering the statehouse with a taste for investigative journalism, stories that explain and frame complex policy issues, and coverage of off beat but impactful issues to the state’s business community.
+We are supported by web advertising, volunteers, and a subscription service.

 If you’d like to submit a guest editorial, please email firstname.lastname@example.org.

 Jim Boldt’s career in state politics spans four decades, eight governors, and thirty-nine legislative sessions (there was no session in 1978).
 He claims if it has happened he’s seen it, if you can do it, he’s done it.
 A WSU graduate, where he lobbied for the students as Student Body Vice-President, Boldt has served as a Congressional aide, Federal level lobbyist, two-term State Legislator (D-8th, Kennewick), state-wide association director, twice-elected public school board member, elected fire district commissioner, and forming and managing partner of a long-time prominent Olympia contract lobbying firm.
 In 2003, Jim “retired” from lobbying and shortly after worked with others to form Washington State Wire, where he has served as Publisher and Executive Editor, and later, Senior Editor.
 Boldt will continue to contribute occasional news content and contributions to the CannabisWire column.